xuankimtran/docs-1/pages/katalon-analytics/docs/testops-may-filter-test-runs-list-by-build-name.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-may-filter-test-runs-list-by-build-name/v1.0-build-label-1.png" width=100%>

 4. Click on the Build filter to start filtering.
-Manually input the <mark style="background-color:  gainsboro">-buildLabel</mark> value that is previously configured in Katalon Studio.
+Manually input the `-buildLabel` value that is previously configured in Katalon Studio.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-may-filter-test-runs-list-by-build-name/v1.0-build-label-2.png" width=70%>

 5. Click **Update**.

-    You, then, see the list of executed Test Runs in that <mark style="background-color:  gainsboro">-buildLabel</mark>.
+    You, then, see the list of executed Test Runs in that `-buildLabel`.
 > The Build name will be displayed under **Configuration** section on each Test Run.

-If you want, you can also go back to **Default** status by choosing **Clear** for the current <mark style="background-color:  gainsboro">-buildLabel</mark>.
+If you want, you can also go back to **Default** status by choosing **Clear** for the current `-buildLabel`.